 After securing the patch, generously apply waterproof sealant around the edges to seal.
 Water won’t leak through and cause more damage.

 Secure loose roof shingles and tiles immediately.
-Ignoring this issue may cause more damage and costly repairs.
+Ignoring this issue may cause more damage and costly residential roof repairs.
 There are easy ways to temporarily fix loose shingles or tiles inside your home.
 Here are four creative ways to secure loose shingles or tiles:

 Check the flashing around your roof for damage.
 Your roof needs flashing to prevent leaks and water damage.
 Weather, age, and improper installation can damage flashing.
 Rust, cracks, and gaps should be addressed immediately to avoid further damage.